po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/06-Stu_Responsive-Design/README.md

 * Be sure to work with your partner!

-* Open [index.html](./Unsolved/index.html) in your browser and open Chrome DevTools.

-  * Click the `Toggle Device Toolbar` to open the UI that enables you to simulate a mobile viewport.

-  * View the webpage as a smartphone, tablet, or set it as Responsive Viewport Mode and play around with the size.

-  * Notice what changes in terms of the layout when you change the screen size.
+* Open [index.html](./Unsolved/index.html) in your browser and notice what changes in terms of the layout when you change the screen size.

 * Open [style.css](./Unsolved/assets/css/style.css) to examine the code.

-* Insert comments where specified to explain how the layout is changing at each breakpoint.
+  * There are questions written as comments throughout the code.

+  * Write your answers as comments under the questions in the space provided.

 ## 💡 Hint(s)